-Let me brag on my students.
-There’s no doubt these guys had it rough.
-A few of them are even from the Hubei Province.
-I feel it’s my responsibility, as their teacher, to not act like “business as usual” in the classroom.
-To not give students the opportunity to write freely about the coronavirus is shortsighted and a missed opportunity to help students process historical events like this.
+To not give my students the opportunity to write freely about their experience with the coronavirus is shortsighted and a missed opportunity to help students process historical events like this.

 “When I start to get really bored at home, I plan different exercises.
 I don’t want to lay in bed doing nothing every day, which would make me become lazy, so I start exercising in my room.
 I bought some exercise equipment online.
 Now I do yoga, aerobics, and ever since school started, I practice the exercises uploaded by our KIN teacher”Bella